oroinc/documentation/user_guide/outlook_sync.rst

 .. note::

-    During the first synchronization or resynchronization, all the Outlook records with non-empty OroCRM_id field are deleted first, and then OroCRM record keys are checked against all of them.
+    During the first synchronization or resynchronization, all the Outlook records with non-empty OroCRM_id field are deleted first, and then OroCRM record keys are checked for all of them.

 .. csv-table::
   :header: "**If**","**Then**"
-  :widths: 10, 30
+  :widths: 20, 30

-  "Such record already exists in Outlook","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
+  "Such record already exists in Outlook.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
-  "A record doesn’t yet exist in Outlook","OroCRM creates the record in Outlook."
+  "A record doesn’t yet exist in Outlook.","OroCRM creates the record in Outlook."
-  "Multiple matching records exist in Outlook","OroCRM will update one of them" "You've updated a record in OroCRM","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
+  "Multiple matching records exist in Outlook.","OroCRM will update one of them" "You've updated a record in OroCRM.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
-  "You've updated a record in Outlook","The updates remain in the Outlook record, but won’t sync to the OroCRM."
+  "You've updated a record in Outlook.","The updates remain in the Outlook record, but won’t sync to the OroCRM."
-  "You've deleted a record in Outlook","OroCRM will create the record again."
+  "You've deleted a record in Outlook.","OroCRM will create the record again."
-  "You've deleted a record in OroCRM","The recodr will stay in the Outlook with no changes."
+  "You've deleted a record in OroCRM.","The recodr will stay in the Outlook with no changes."

 Synchronization from OroCRM to Outlook